-PI REVIOUS Y EARS TAR GET LEVELS OF SERVICE HOW WE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 2017/18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION We will have an effective stormwater system that provides an appropriate level of protection to minimise harm.
+PF REVIOUS 'EARS TAR GET LEVELS OF SERVICE HOW WE MEASURE PERFORMANCE 2015/16 Actual 2016/17 Actual 2017/18 Target 2018/19 2019/20 2020/21 2021-28 ADDITIONAL INFORMATION We will have an effective stormwater system that provides an appropriate level of protection to minimise harm.
 The number of flooding events that occur in our district.
 For each flooding event, the number of habitable floors affected (expressed per 1,000 properties connected to our stormwater system).
-0 1 0 0 2 0 oodin abitak affec ole flo Our stormwater network helps to prevent flooding in our urban areas.
+0 2 0 flooding events 0 habitable floors affected Our stormwater network helps to prevent flooding in our urban areas.
 This is measured by our Customer Request Management system.
 We will protect the environment from stormwater contaminate discharging into waterways.
 Compliance with our resource consents for discharge from our stormwater system, (measured by the number of: abatement notices, infringement notices, enforcement orders, and convictions, received in relation to those resource consents).
-Zero Zero Zero Stormwater systems discharge treated stormwater in to the environment.
+Zero 0 Stormwater systems discharge treated stormwater in to the environment.
 The quality and quantity must meet the appropriate standard.
 This is measured by internal Council records.
 We will have reliable stormwater systems and will respond to requests for service from our residents in a timely manner.
 The median response time to attend a flooding event, measured from the time that we receive notification to the time that service personnel reach the site.
-0 hours 0 nours Median: 1 hr 13.5 min Median:24 hours Median:4 hours rs People expect that their property will be safe from flooding (and its potential health and social Residents will be satisfied with the overall performance of the stormwater system.
-The number of complaints we received about the performance of our stormwater system, (expressed per 1,000 properties connected to our stormwater system).
-Total of 9 complaints Total of 101 complaints 4 complaints per 1000 connections per year (32 in total) 1,00 ompla)0 cor er yea tot necti r (32 i ons wellbeing impacts) when it rains.
+0 hours Median: 1 hr 13.5 min Median:24 hours Median:4 hours People expect that their property will be safe from flooding (and its potential health and social Residents will be satisfied with the overall performance of the stormwater system. received about the performance all of our stormwater system, of (expressed per 1,000 properties Total of 101 complaints 4 complaints per 1000 connections per year (32 in total) 4 complaints per 1,000 connection per year (32 in total) health and social wellbeing impacts) when it rains.
 This is measured by our Customer Request Management system.

-A flooding event is defined as an overflow of stormwater from Council's stormwater system that enters a habitable floor (the floor of a building including a basement, but does not include ancillary structures such as standalone garden sheds or garages)
+\A flooding event is defined as an overflow of stormwater from Council's stormwater system that enters a habitable floor (the floor of a building including a basement, but does not include ancillary structures such as standalone garden sheds or garages)

-These are mandatory performance measures that have been introduced for all councils of New Zealand.
+\\These are mandatory performance measures that have been introduced for all councils of New Zealand.